weikang9009/cv/pubs.md

 geospatial research and education."
 Journal of Spatial Information Science, 8: 67-71.
 1. 2014 Folch, D.C. and S.J.
 Rey "The centralization index: A measure of local spatial segregation."
 Papers in Regional Science.
 Accepted 2014-08-18.
+1. 2014 Laura, J., W. Li,  S.J.
+Rey and L. Anselin.
+"Parallelization of a Regionalization Heuristic in Distributed Computing Platforms - A case study of parallel-p-compact-regions problem."
+International Journal of Geographical Information Science.
+Accepted 2014-11-03.
 1. 2014 Mack, E.A., Y. Zheng, S.J.
 Rey and R. Maciejewski.
   "Spatio-temporal analysis of industrial composition with IVIID: An Interactive Visual Analytics Interface for Industrial Diversity."